-OP&F issues a publicly available financial report that includes financial information and required supplementary information for the plan.
-That report may be obtained by writing to OP&F, 140 East Town Street, Columbus, Ohio 43215-5164.
+OPF issues a publicly available financial report that includes financial information and required supplementary information for the plan.
+The report may be obtained by visiting the OPF website at www.op-f.org or by writing to the Ohio Police and Fire Pension Fund, 140 East Town Street, Columbus, Ohio 43215-5164.

-Funding Policy - The Ohio Revised Code provides for contribution requirements of the participating employers and of plan members to the OP&F defined benefit pension plan.
-Participating employers are required by Ohio Revised Code to contribute to the pension plan at rates expressed as percentages of the payroll of active pension plan members, currently, 24 percent of covered payroll for fire employers.
+Funding Policy - The Ohio Revised Code provides for contribution requirements of the participating employers and of plan members to the OPF defined benefit pension plan.
+Participating employers are required to contribute to the pension plan at rates expressed as percentages of the payroll of active pension plan members, currently 19.5 percent and 24 percent of covered payroll for police and fire employer units.
 Active members do not make contributions to the OPEB Plan.